RockAfeller2013/AnsibleDemo/README.md

 This folder contains a working Vangrantfile for VMware Workstation and deploying a example Ansible_local playbook.
 I prefer to use local, instead of dedploying Ansible on the Hosts to minmise overhead and replications.

+## Linux2 Folder

+This folder contains examples of Ansible Galaxy

+- Ansible Galaxy is a repository for sharing, finding, and downloading Ansible roles and collections.
+It allows users to install pre-built automation content from the community and official sources.
+- Ansible Roles are a way to organize Ansible playbooks into reusable components.
+A role typically includes tasks, handlers, variables, templates, and other files needed to configure a system.
+- Ansible Namespaces in Ansible Galaxy is a unique identifier assigned to a user or organization.
+It ensures that roles and collections are grouped under a specific maintainer, avoiding naming conflicts.

 ## Create a MSI Installer

 - Navigate to your Ansible roles directory and create a new role: mkdir -p roles/msi_installer/{tasks,files}